Clipboard management

 1.2 Flycut/Jumpcut

 I have a notion that Jumpcut and Flycut grew out of the same codebase?
 If so, the divorce was messy because they now ignore each other at parties.
 Flycut was forked from Jumpcut while Jumpcut was inactive for a couple of years, I think?
 Both now seem to have added App Store support.
-Free/open source.
+Free and open source.

 1.3 Maccy

-Maccy is a free, open-source Mac clipboard manager.
-It respects password privacy on the clipboard configurably and looks rather nice.
-It seems to be friends with both Flycut and Jumpcut, which might be awkward at parties.
+Maccy is a free (technically: donationware), open-source Mac clipboard manager.
+It can be configured to respect password privacy on the clipboard and looks rather nice.
+It seems to be friends with both Flycut and Jumpcut, which could be awkward at parties.

 1.4 Clipy

-Clipy doesn’t have English documentation that I can see, so I will not itemize its advantages right now.
-It is a free, open-source MacOS clipboard manager.
+Clipy doesn’t have English documentation that I can see, so I won’t itemize its advantages right now.
+It is a free, open-source macOS clipboard manager.

 1.5 CopyQ

 Clipboard manager CopyQ (Mac/Windows/Linux) offers syncing of clips via file on disk.
-If you have secure sync, this might be attractive to you.
-That would even provide a (circuitous) means of getting clipboard contents copied to smartphones.
+If we have secure sync, this might be attractive to us.
+That would even provide a (circuitous) cross-platform means of copying clipboard contents from desktop to smartphones.

-You can write new commands using your choice of scripting language.
-It has an internal scripting API (although that is some elderly JavaScript version).
-Supports encrypted items, which might be handy if one had the discipline to remember to use it for copy-pasting passwords.
+We can write new commands using our choice of scripting language.
+It has an internal scripting API (although that uses an elderly JavaScript version).
+It supports encrypted items, which might be handy if we had the discipline to remember to use it for copy-pasting passwords.

-In CopyQ, there seems to be no way of marking passwords on the clipboard as secret unless they come from certain password apps, and that is tedious, and presumes you aren’t using a command-line password manager, or a browser plugin.
+In CopyQ there seems to be no way of marking passwords on the clipboard as secret unless they come from certain password apps; that’s tedious and presumes we aren’t using a command-line password manager or a browser plugin.

 Lazy install: